Strive-School/ai_setup/operating_system/ubuntu.md

 Have you signed up to GitHub?
 If not, [do it right away](https://github.com/join).

 :point_right: **[Upload a picture](https://github.com/settings/profile)** and put your name correctly on your GitHub account.
+This is important for several reasons:
+- employability
-This is important for several reasons 1) employability and 2)in case we use an internal dashboard with your avatars.
+- in case we use an internal dashboard with your avatars. --> WE DO!

 Please do it **now**.

 ## Git